uDeviceX/uDeviceX/README.md

 ===
 The uDeviceX folders is organized into:
 * cuda-dpd: code for the DPD interactions
-* mpi-dpd: the simulation code
+* src: the simulation code
+* helper-math: cuda math library
 * tools:
 * tests: